Connecticut

 Post Visible Signage

 Placing a clear, visible sign near the Ring doorbell that states "Audio and Video Recording in Progress" provides notice to visitors.
-While signage alone does not guarantee legal compliance under Connecticut's all-party consent framework, it strengthens the argument that visitors were aware of and implicitly consented to recording by continuing to remain in the area.
+While signage alone does not guarantee legal compliance, it strengthens the argument that visitors were aware of and implicitly consented to recording by continuing to remain in the area, which matters most for conversations the device owner is not a party to.

 Use Ring's Privacy Zones